Rich Nagy completed his second season as defensive coordinator in 2014 as well as working primarily with the linebackers.

 Nagy spent the next two seasons as outside linebackers coach and assisted with the special teams units at the University of Maine.
 In the spring of 1992 he began five-year tenure at Allegheny as special teams coordinator and linebackers coach, and was promoted to associate head coach in his final year there.
 During that time the Gators captured three North Coast Athletic Conference titles and made three Division III Playoff appearances.
 In February 1997, Nagy moved on to the University of South Dakota as special teams coordinator and secondary coach for one season before coming back east to start a three-year stint at Fordham University in the Bronx, N.Y.
 He served as defensive coordinator and secondary coach during the 1998 season, secondary coach and recruiting coordinator the following two years before moving back to Maine in the spring of 2001.

-2012 - Present - Old Dominion University - Secondary
+2014 - Present - Old Dominion University - Defensive Coordinator/Linebackers

 2010 - 2012 - Western Michigan University - Defensive Coordinator/Safeties